-- Using the Windshield Mount, mount your Passport level, a few inches above the dashboard, and high enough on your front windshield to provide a clear view of the road from the front and rear. - Mount Passport away from windshield wipers, other solid objects, and heavily tinted areas that might obstruct the radar antenna or laser lens
+- Using the Windshield Mount, mount your PASSPORT level, and high enough on your front windshield to provide a clear view of the road from the front and rear. - Mount PASSPORT away from windshield wipers, other solid objects, and heavily tinted areas that might obstruct the radar antenna or laser lens.